Is Affiliate Cash Club A Scam or a real way to make money online?

 Actually, ClickBank IS A RETAILER.

-They provide the platform for the product to be sold, in the same way that WalMart is a retailer to the tens of thousands of products sold under its roof.
+They provide the platform for the product to be sold, in the same way, that

 Is Affiliate Cash Club A Scam – Clickbank Says It’s Not Responsible